russmckendrick/blog/content/posts/2014-02-15_docker/index.md

 ---
 title: "Docker"
-description: "Get started with Docker, the popular containerization platform, on CentOS.
-This beginner-friendly guide walks you through installing Docker on CentOS, pulling images, running containers, and managing them using basic Docker commands.
-Learn how to search for images, view running containers, and explore practical examples to help you understand the fundamentals of working with Docker."
+description: "A beginner's guide to Docker on CentOS, covering installation, running containers, and basic management with an introduction to Docker commands."
 author: "Russ Mckendrick"
 date: 2014-02-15T12:00:00.000Z
 lastmod: 2021-07-31T12:31:13+01:00